Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Sub-ohm intensifies both the flavour and the throat hit of most e-liquids, purely because it delivers much more vapour than ‘standard’ vaping.
 The flavour part is subjective — you’ve got to find a flavour that you really enjoy — but to reduce the throat hit, there are two steps you can take:

 • Choose a high-VG e-liquid.
-It’s possible that you have a mild sensitivity to PG which went unnoticed on a standard mouth-to-lung coil.
+If the throat hit is too much when you vape sub-ohm, you might have a mild sensitivity to PG.
+This could have gone unnoticed on a standard mouth-to-lung coil when there was less e-liquid vapour coming at you.
 Try a 100% VG e-liquid for a while and see how it feels.

 • Cut out the nicotine.
-We suggest you avoid nicotine altogether when you’re sub-ohm vaping … and not just because of how it makes your throat feel.
+We suggest you avoid nicotine altogether when you’re sub-ohm vaping.
 When you sub-ohm vape, the sheer volume of vapour entering your lungs increases.
 It’s too easy to lose control of your ‘portions’ and give yourself a higher-than-necessary dose of nicotine.
 Nicotine is a highly addictive drug — anything that puts you at risk of increasing your nicotine intake (and your subsequent dependence on it) just shouldn’t be done.
 You can learn more about nicotine boosters here

 What resistance is right for me?